Quick CV Dropoff

 2.Use a clear and descriptive job title

 Job titles should be concise, precise and descriptive, giving job seekers an immediate and clear indication of what the role entails.
-An overly generic job title can make it difficult for candidates to understand what they are applying for, but at the same time, coming up with a quirky or unconventional job title can be off-putting to many, and cause you to miss out on candidates searching for the same job under a more conventional name.
+An overly generic job title can make it difficult for candidates to understand what they are applying for, but at the same time, coming up with a quirky job title can be off-putting to many, and cause you to miss out on candidates searching for the same job under a more common title.

 This is why it is best to use industry-standard job titles - so that candidates understand immediately what kind of role they are looking at - and use the rest of the job description to provide more details about the specifics of the role.